-A FRETISH requirement contains up to six fields: scope, condition, component, shall, timing, and response.
-Mandatory fields are indicated by an asterisk. 'component' specifies the component that the requirement refers to. 'shall' is used to express that the component's behavior must conform to the requirement. 'response' is a Boolean condition that the component's behavior must satisfy. 'scope' specifies the period when the requirement holds.
-If omitted, the requirement is deemed to hold globally, subject to 'condition'.
-The optional 'condition' field is a Boolean expression that further constrains when the 'response' shall occur.
-For instance, 'scope' can specify system behavior before a mode occurs, or after a mode ends, or when the system is in a mode. timing, e.g., immediately, always, after/for/within N time units, specifies when the response shall happen, subject to 'condition' and 'scope'.
-We currently support 8 values for field mode, 2 values for field condition, and 7 values for field timing, for a total of $8 \times 2 \times 7 = 112$ semantic template.
-Each template is designated by a template key; for example, [in, null, always] identifies requirements of the form In M mode, the software shall always satisfy R, where null in the key means the optional condition has been omitted (as opposed to regular when a condition is included).
-The most common key is [null, null, always], where null for scope means global scope, thus meaning The software shall always satisfy R.
+A FRETISH requirement contains up to six fields: scope, condition, component, shall, timing, and response, where mandatory fields are indicated by an asterisk. 'component' specifies the component that the requirement refers to. 'shall' is used to express that the component's behavior must conform to the requirement. 'response' is a Boolean condition that the component's behavior must satisfy. 'scope' specifies intervals where the requirement is enforced.
+For instance, 'scope' can specify system behavior before a mode occurs, or after a mode ends, or when the system is in a mode.
+The optional 'condition' field is a Boolean expression that triggers the need for a 'response' within the scope.
+When triggered, the response must occur as specified by field timing, e.g., immediately, always, after/for/within N time units.

+Each template is designated by a template key with values for fields [scope, condition, timing].
+For example, [in, null, always] identifies requirements of the form $In\ M$ mode, the $software\ shall\ always\ satisfy\ R$.
+Condition null (as opposed to regular), means that the response is triggered at the beginning of each scope interval.
+The most common key is [null, null, always], i.e., $The\ software\ shall\ always\ satisfy\ R$.
+Scope null indicates global scope, which means that the requirement is enforced on the entire execution interval.
+At the time of this case study, FRETISH supported 8 values for field mode, 2 values for field condition, and 7 values for field timing, for a total of $8\times 2\times 7=112$ semantic templates.
+More details on FRETISH and its semantics are available in [7].